scrabbletank/farhome-rules/rulesdoc.md

 #### Siphon Undead

 You can sense the life force keeping Undead alive.
 On your turn you may spend 5 AP to touch an undead, draining their life force to heal yourself.
 If targeting an unwilling creature they make a Stamina save against your Willpower.
-On fail they take 2 wounds in damage and you regain 1 wound of health.
+On failure they take 2 wounds in damage and you regain 1 wound of health.

 #### Sleepless
 *Requires proficiency in Exhaustion*